deeeed/expo-audio-stream/README.md

 }
 ```

+Make sure to run `npx expo prebuild` after adding the plugin to your app.json file.

 ## Usage

 The `example/` folder contains a fully functional React Native application that demonstrates how to integrate and use the `@siteed/expo-audio-stream` library in a real-world scenario.
 This sample application includes features such as starting and stopping audio recordings, handling permissions, and processing live audio data.